brentstineman/ButtonPong/ReadMe.md

 ## Contributing

 This repository accepts pull requests, but only for the purpose of improving the hack experience.
 The intention is to provide a simple game that could be extended, not to create a production ready game with lots of complexity.
-Please keep this in mind when submitting issues or PRs.
+Please keep this in mind when submitting issues or pull requests.

 Contributors are expected to observe a code of conduct at all times, as described in the accompanying [conduct](./CONDUCT.md "code of conduct") file.